Armadillidium maculatum

-Armadillidium maculatum, also known as the zebra isopod or zebra pillbug is an Armadillidium species of woodlouse, named for its black and white patterns.
+Armadillidium maculatum, also known as the zebra isopod or zebra pillbug, is an Armadillidium species of woodlouse, named for its black and white patterns.
 It is native to southern France.
 It is quite popular as pets or vivarium cleaners, due to their ability to break down various waste.

 Description and Life Cycle

 Armadillidium maculatum is considered average sized for its genus and can reach sizes of up to 18 millimeters or 11/16 inches.
-Like other members of its family, it can conglobate or roll into a ball when disturbed or to conserve moisture.
+Like other members of its family, it can volvate or roll into a ball when disturbed or to conserve moisture.